 This simple prawn open sandwich is courtesy of executive chef Henrik Ritzén at Nordic restaurant Aquavit, London.
 If you can’t get fresh horseradish, use 1 tbsp of horseradish sauce instead.

-Our crab scotch quail’s eggs with mustard mayo are a dainty, posh savoury afternoon tea snack.
+Make your afternoon tea super posh with this recipe.
+Our crab scotch quail’s eggs with mustard mayo are dainty savoury afternoon tea snacks.
 They’re easy to make but look impressive.

 If you want to copy some of the most sophisticated hotels that serve afternoon tea, this is an easy way to add something special.
 Our boozy granita makes a great palate cleanser to serve between your sweet and savoury rounds of afternoon tea.